plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Kindling.md

 When there are no more cards in a Player's Roots and Branches, that Player shuffles their Kindling into their Roots.
 Then that Player gains Exhausted.

 A Player can freely look through the cards in their Kindling and rearrange the order of these cards.

+*Note: Some players may find similarities between Kindling and the Removed From Game zones used in other games.*